 📌 Related article: Best AI documentaries to watch this year

 In this guide, we have discussed different types of Artificial Intelligence.
 We also discussed various branches of AI which will give us more clarity on the flow of development.

 AI and Ml is a vast field that still needs to be researched.
 Artificial intelligence has opened the gate to new opportunities in the field of science and engineering.
 Career opportunities across various industries are expanding with captivating, and high-paying jobs in the field of AI.

-Samruddhi Chaporkar is a Technical Content Writer of science and technology with a academic qualification in Bachelor’s in Computer Applications (BCA).
+Samruddhi is a Technical Content Writer of science and technology with an academic qualification in Bachelors in Computer Applications (BCA).
 Her love for writing and knowledge of computer science helps her write about trends in the technology industry that help people understand the ins and outs of the world of technology.